BandGigz

 You are solely responsible for determining, reporting, and paying any taxes applicable to your activity on BandGigz, including income, self-employment, sales, and business taxes.
 BandGigz does not provide tax advice.
 We encourage you to consult a qualified tax professional.

 1099-K reporting.
-Once the Stripe Connect integration described in Section 6 is active, payments processed through the platform may be subject to reporting requirements under Internal Revenue Code Section 6050W.
+Payments processed through the platform may be subject to reporting requirements under Internal Revenue Code Section 6050W.
 Artists who receive payments through their connected Stripe account that meet applicable IRS thresholds in a given calendar year may receive a Form 1099-K. These forms are issued by Stripe as the payment processor, not by BandGigz.
 Reporting thresholds are set by the IRS and are subject to change; BandGigz and Stripe follow the thresholds in effect at the time of reporting.

 To receive payouts and applicable tax forms, artists may be required to provide a valid taxpayer identification number (SSN, ITIN, or EIN) and other identity information during Stripe onboarding.
 Failure to provide accurate tax information may result in delayed payouts, backup withholding as required by law, or suspension of the account until the information is provided.